nhthn/nh-ugens/README.md

 ## Install

 - SuperCollider users: NHHall is in the [sc3-plugins](https://github.com/supercollider/sc3-plugins) distribution.
-As of June 2018, you will need to build the latest unreleased version of sc3-plugins to get this UGen.
+As of July 2018, you will need to build the latest unreleased version of sc3-plugins to get this UGen.
+See the NHHall help file for usage.
 - ChucK users: NHHall is in the [chugins](https://github.com/ccrma/chugins) distribution.
-As of June 2018, you will need to build the latest unreleased version of sc3-plugins to get this UGen.
+As of July 2018, you will need to build the latest unreleased version of sc3-plugins to get this UGen.
+See [this example code](https://github.com/ccrma/chugins/blob/master/NHHall/nhhall-help.ck) for usage.